grstanziola/Costumer_Churn_Project_/README.md

 ## Dataset Description

-The project utilizes three main datasets:
+The project utilizes four main datasets:

 ### 1. `giftcard_model`
 Lists all giftcards available on the welfare application along with their associated brands.